tsmith4014/TitanicDatasetExploration/README.md

 ## Requirements
   1. Python 3.x
-  2. Jupyter Notebook (optional)
+  2. Jupyter Notebook, optional
   3. Libraries listed in requirements.txt

 ## License
 This project is licensed under the MIT License.
 You are free to use, modify, or distribute this code for any purpose.